State of Emergency issued after pipeline cyber-attack

 On May 7, 2021, the Colonial Pipeline system reported a ransomware cyber-attack, resulting in a temporary shutdown of that line.
 The Colonial Pipeline is a primary fuel pipeline for North Carolina.

+A mass rush to the pump could add up to 25 cents per gallon or more to current prices, he added.
+His best advice right now is to avoid topping off tanks until the fuel gets moving once again.

+“If motorists can sip fuel instead of chug it, that’s going to make this problem much easier to resolve,” De Haan said.

-“Today’s emergency declaration will help North Carolina prepare for any potential motor vehicle fuel supply interruptions across the state and ensure motorists are able to have access to fuel,” Cooper said.
+Cooper noted that the emergency declaration will help the state prepare for any motor vehicle fuel supply interruptions.

 The Order received concurrence from the Council of State.